Pedagogical Approaches

 • We often say that, in general, a child needs as many months to de-school as they spent years in class.
 This being said, each child is different, and with each parent taking on natural learning with a different rhythm and intensity, it would be best to observe your child.
 Wait for them to have a taste of freedom, let them get bored with it, and after, they will learn to make better use of their time.

 • But my children don’t do anything during the day!”
-Avoid prioritizing activities and putting a value on each of them.
+Avoid valuing certain activities over others.
+Learning is not a hierarchy.
 Playing Transformers, observing the clouds, or watching Minecraft videos on YouTube are all activities equally as valuable as reading an encyclopedia.

 • Don’t try to do too much: natural learning must not become a steady stream of activities proposed by the parent.
 Silence and boredom can prove to be very formative.
 Overactivity may prevent beautiful discoveries for the child.